Is Eating Alive Octopus Animal Cruelty?

 Eating alive octopuses can be risky and unhealthy to consume.

 • The tentacles continue to move even after the octopus is removed from the water.
+Moving tentacles may be sensational to eat but they have a risk of choking hazard.
+Eating an alive octopus can be dangerous for both the animal and the consumer.

 • Improper cleaning and cooking methods can lead to foodborne illnesses.